-Members of the media who come to campus should complete the daily online screening questionnaire on their mobile device or print the completed web-based form from home.
-Once the screening has been completed, if you received a green checkmark with the date and time of the screening, take a screenshot of the confirmation to show to staff if you are asked.
+CAMPUS ACCESS: Before arriving on campus, members of the media should complete the daily screening questionnaire on their mobile device or print the completed web-based form from home.
+If you receive a green checkmark, take a screenshot of the confirmation to show if you are asked.
 If you receive a red “X,” you are not permitted to come to campus but are encouraged to contact your medical provider.

-Please send an email to firstname.lastname@example.org when you plan to come on campus, indicating when you will be on campus and your intended destination.
-Masks or facial coverings are required at all times on campus.
+Please send an email to email@example.com when you plan to be on campus, indicating when you will be here and your intended destination.
+While masks are no longer required, we strongly encourage their continued use, as face coverings are still a valuable tool in the fight against COVID-19, especially in large group settings.

 The Fresno State Media Guide is designed to give journalists, researchers, the University community and others information they need to learn more about Fresno State or to arrange an interview with a faculty member or administrator.